Serena Williams's early career: Australian Open

-Williams also played Mixed doubles and partnered local Lleyton Hewitt, however they faltered in the first round in straight sets to Natasha Zvereva and Andrew Florent.
+Williams also played Mixed doubles and partnered with local Lleyton Hewitt, however, they faltered in the first round in straight sets to Natasha Zvereva and Andrew Florent.

 IGA Tennis Classic

 Williams headed to the United States in Oklahoma in the IGA Tennis Classic.
 In the first round she faced compatriot Katrina Adams and won in straight sets in just 44 minutes, breaking Adams twice in both sets.
 She then faced Australian Annabel Ellwood in the following round and cruised through with a straight set victory.
-In the quarterfinals, she faced Joannette Kruger and fell in lop-sided loss winning only two games in the match, one in each set.
+In the quarterfinals, she faced Joannette Kruger and fell in a lop-sided loss winning only two games in the match, one in each set.

 In the doubles, she and sister Venus Williams cruised through their first title as a team without dropping a set defeating the teams of Surina De Beer and Lindsay Lee-Waters, Katrina Adams and Debbie Graham, Laura Golarsa and Liezel Horn, and Cătălina Cristea and Kristine Kunce in the final.

 State Farm Evert Cup and Lipton Championships

 Williams then stayed in the USA, playing at the Lipton Championships.
 Williams began her tournament against Denisa Chládková and won easily losing four games including a bagel in the second set.
 In the next round she faced Irina Spîrlea, the world no. 10.
 The first set went to a tie-break, which Williams won, Williams then stormed through the second set with a bagel.
+By defeating 10th-ranked Spirlea in only her 16th career WTA Tour main-draw singles match, she defeated five Top 10 players faster than any player in the history of professional women's tennis, breaking the previous record set by Monica Seles in 1989 who recorded her fifth career Top 10 victory in her 33rd main-draw match.
 Williams then had an easier match in the Round of 32, defeating Barbara Paulus in straight sets.
 In the fourth round, she faced Swiss no. 2 Patty Schnyder, Williams won the first set in a bagel, however her higher ranked opponent took the second set.
 Williams then took control of the final set taking it in the ninth game.
-In the final 8, Williams took on world no. 1 Martina Hingis and took the first set, however Hingis came back to push it to a decider.
+In the final 8, Williams took on world no. 1 Martina Hingis and took the first set, however, Hingis came back to push it to a decider.
 The decider went to a tie-breaker which Hingis took.